dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 The problem of the selfish nodes according to [Bakakhouya](https://ieeexplore.ieee.org/abstract/document/4756492) is that it participates in routing functions by agreeing to forward packets on behalf of other nodes, instead of silently drops packets in an attempt to save energy and bandwidth.

-There are two types of us selfish:
+There are two types of selfish nodes:

 1 - which correctly participates in the routing process.
 However, it does not forward data packets to other nodes.